 Beef cattle are often given steroid additives to increase growth and development.
 Common steroids include:

 These additives have proven benefits for increasing milk and meat production, but it does not come without controversy.

 The second concern is how these steroids or hormones affect the human body.
-Some hormones are specific to cattle, other are similar to hormones found in humans.
+Some hormones are specific to cattle, others are similar to hormones found in humans.
 Do they all impact levels of human hormones?

 Recombinant Bovine Growth Hormone (rBGH)

 Critics of rBGH argue that milk from treated cows contains higher levels of this hormone than milk from non-treated cows.
-However, the FDA concluded that there is not evidence that a biologically active form is absorbed.
+However, the FDA concluded that there is no evidence that a biologically active form is absorbed.
 Also, the bovine growth hormone is not active in humans.
 If this is true, even if it was absorbed by humans, it would not be expected to affect health.

 Insulin-like Growth Factor-1 (IGF-1)

 IGF-1 is naturally present in both cattle and humans.
 It plays an important role in milk production, bone growth, and cell division.
 Since it occurs in both, it is assumed that humans can absorb extra IGF-1 from milk.
 It is possible that higher levels of IGF-1 in the blood may be associated with an increased risk of some cancers, but no evidence has proven a link.
 The same connection has been made to estrogen levels and risk of breast or ovarian cancer, although again, no evidence is present at this time.